agavrel/42_CheatSheet/README.md

 ---
 ### 0x01 Things to prepare

+> 시작이 반이다  ― *The beginning is half of the way* Korean expression

 #### First by installing a C compiler on your computer
 * On Windows it is a bit tricky, you will have to install [Mingw](http://www.mingw.org/)